Why do so few affiliate marketers shy from the video medium and YouTube traffic generation?

 You already know the process of sharing content but let’s do a once over with a few ideas of getting your video content found:

-- Share on your website – Embed the videos onto relevant pages when mentioning items you covered in your video.
+- Share on your website – Embed the videos on relevant pages when mentioning items you covered in your video.
 You can use the ‘Start at’ option to have the viewer jump right into the section you want them to view.

 - Use it on social mediums – Share your video content on Twitter and Facebook for a quick and easy status update.

-- Bonus lead generation – Consider creating a set of videos to go along with your lead generation such as with your email capturing (video with the form), bonuses for when someone purchases an affiliate product through your link (such as tutorials on using the product), or as video reviews to go along side your written reviews of a product.
+- Bonus lead generation – Consider creating a set of videos to go along with your lead generation such as with your email capturing (video with the form), bonuses for when someone purchases an affiliate product through your link (such as tutorials on using the product), or as video reviews to go alongside your written reviews of a product.

 Like you normally do – share your content anywhere and everywhere you can.
 Use it to build your brand and for learning additional information about your community.